-The name "Magnus" means "great" in Latin.
-For example, Pompey the Great was called Gnaeus Pompeius Magnus.
-However, in fantasyland, it seems to mean "great mage".
-Most of the times you see a character named Magnus in a fantasy work, he is a mage, wizard or something like that.
-It probably doesn't help that Magus, the actual Latin word for "mage", is just one Rouge Angles of Satin away.
+Pompey the Great was called Gnaeus Pompeius Magnus.
+However, in fantasyland, it seems to mean "great mage."
+Most of the time you see a character named Magnus in a fantasy work, he is a mage, wizard, or something like that.
+It probably doesn't help that magus, the actual Latin word for "mage," is just one Rouge Angles of Satin away.

 Subtrope of Steven Ulysses Perhero.